-We have audited the accompanying Balance Sheet, Historical Summary of Project Costs, Project Revenues, and Net Cost to be Recovered Through Tax Increments and Historical Summary of Sources, Uses, and Status of funds of the City of Madison's Tax Incremental District No. 38 (the "District") as of December 31, 2019 and from the date of creation through December 31, 2019, and the related notes to the financial statements.
+We have audited the accompanying Historical Summary of Project Costs, Project Revenues, and Net Cost Recovered Through Tax Increments and Historical Summary of Sources, Uses, and Status of funds of the City of Madison's Tax Incremental District No. 38 (the District) as of August 31, 2021 and from the date of creation through August 31, 2021, and the related notes to the financial statements.